 The Tuscany Resort enjoys an unparalleled position on the white sands of Grace Bay in the Pearl of the Caribbean Turks and Caicos.
-Evidenced by Tripadvisor awards and being number 1 out of 41 resorts on the island of Turks and Caicos.
+Evidenced by Tripadvisor awards and being number 1 out of more than 40 resorts on the island of Turks and Caicos.

 Flights from Miami to Providenciales depart twice daily and take less than 90 minutes.
 Other major cities, such as New York, Charlotte, Fort Lauderdale, and Atlanta, also offer daily service to Provo.